tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/send-mpns-native-notification.md

 <tr class="odd">
 <td><p>Location</p></td>
 <td><p>This header is only available for <a href="https://azure.microsoft.com/pricing/details/notification-hubs/">Standard tier Notification Hubs</a>.</p>
 <p>This header will contain the Notification Message ID.
-It's used with <get-notification-message-telemetry.md">Get notification message telemetry</a> and correlating <a href="get-pns-feedback">PNS feedback</a>.
+It's used with <get-notification-message-telemetry.md">Get notification message telemetry</a> and correlating <a href="get-pns-feedback.md">PNS feedback</a>.
 The location header uses the following format:</p>
 <pre><code>https://{your namespace}.servicebus.windows.net/{your hub name}/messages/{notification message id}?api-version=2015-04</code></pre></td>
 </tr>
 </tbody>